-• Acquire knowledge on the concept of Mental disorders and Psychiatric Social work.

-• Develop an understanding of the various classifications of Psychiatric disorders in children, adolescents and adults, their signs, symptoms, causes and Psycho social emarch, adorescents and addres, their signs, symptoms, causes and risjeno social health and Rehabilitation.
+- Acquire knowledge on the concept of Mental disorders and Psychiatric Social work. - Develop an understanding of the various classifications of Psychiatric disorders in children, adolescents and adults, their signs, symptoms, causes and Psycho social Interventions. - Demonstrate knowledge and skills in the practice of Social work in Community Mental health and Rehabilitation. - Gain knowledge on the legal provisions for Mental Health.